blake-mealey/mantle/README.md

 ### Configure deployments

-You can configure reusable Roblox deployments by creating a TOML config file and using the `deploy` command.
+You can configure reusable Roblox deployments by creating a YAML config file and using the `deploy` command.

 By default, Rocat will look for a `rocat.yml` file but you may specifiy an alternate file with the